Contributing to the Documentation#

 The build can be run from the documentation directory

 The build output for the html is found in the

 When updating the documentation ensure the html build has no errors or

-warnings otherwise it may fail the automated cirrus-ci build.
+warnings otherwise it may fail the automated Iris GitHub Actions build.

 Once the build is complete, if it is rerun it will only rebuild the impacted build artefacts so should take less time.